jstokesdubose/custcontroltraining/Src/01 Standalone/MD/FromBeginToEnd.md

 Briefly translated, this script is called <u>after</u> the whole of the page, including scripts downloaded from CDN, has finished running.

-The `$(document)` command actually comes from jQuery, and is shorthand for, "return the element that has the id of `customerTable`."
+The `$(document)` command actually comes from the Document Object Model (DOM), and is shorthand for, "run this code when the document finished loading."

-This command actually returns an element and the `DataTable` logic extends the functionality to that element.
+While syntactically similar, the code `$('#customerTable')` returns the element with the `ID=customerTable`.
+This functionality comes from jQuery.
+The `DataTable` logic "applies" the functionality to that element.

 Within the anonymous function, only one parameter is applied to the `DataTable` object: "data."
 <dl>